MCH0202/CASA0014_Smart_Garden/README.md

-🌱 Plant Monitoring System
+# Plant Monitoring System 🌱
 Plant Monitor is an Internet of Things (IoT) project designed to monitor environmental conditions for plants, including temperature, humidity, and light levels.
 This project provides real-time visual feedback through LEDs and transmits data to an MQTT broker for remote monitoring and analysis.
+(There is not much evidence of LEDS pictures since the Chrono Lumina unit has not worked since the last reset.
+However, Mqtt Explorer can indicate that the LEDS should be on.)
 <img src="/result/device2.jpg" alt="device" style="zoom:10%;" />
 ## A Spark of Inspiration
 In the CASA0016 course, I developed an automated irrigation system designed to prevent prevent me from forgetting to water.
 I have to say that I really don't have a good memory, which leads to my potted plants at home often dying.
 The system automates irrigation by monitoring soil moisture and rainfall through sensors.